10 ways you can protect and advocate for nature as a hiker and camper

 - Reduce your carbon footprint: Take steps to reduce your carbon footprint, such as using public transportation or carpooling to get to the trailhead and reducing your energy use at home.
 Vote with your dollars so to speak and buy sustainable items from the food you eat to the way you furnish your home.
 Think local!

 - Learn about the natural world: Education is essential!
 The more you learn about the natural world and its challenges, the more informed and motivated you will be to protect it.
-Consider taking a course or reading up on conservation and environmental issues.
+Consider taking a course or reading up on local indigenous history, conservation, and environmental issues.
 For example, the Wet Tropics Ambassador workshop - Savannah Guides.

 - Vote for conservation: Support politicians and policies that prioritise conservation and environmental protection.